 UCLOUDLINK GROUP INC. is not an operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and through contractual arrangements with our variable interest entities, or VIEs, based in China.
 PRC laws and regulations restrict and impose conditions on foreign investment in telecommunication businesses.
-Accordingly, we operate these businesses in China through Beijing ucloudlink New Technology Co., Ltd. and Shenzhen ucloudlink Network Technology Co., Ltd., which we refer to as our VIEs in this prospectus.
-There are contractual arrangements among our PRC subsidiaries, the VIEs and their nominee shareholders.
-We have evaluated the guidance in FASB ASC 810 and concluded that we are the primary beneficiary of the VIEs because of these contractual arrangements.
-Accordingly, under U.S. GAAP, the financial statements of the VIEs are consolidated as part of our financial statements.
+Accordingly, we operate these businesses in China through Beijing uCloudlink New Technology Co., Ltd., and Shenzhen uCloudlink Network Technology Co., Ltd., which we refer to as our VIEs in this prospectus, and rely on contractual arrangements among our PRC subsidiaries, our VIEs and their nominee shareholders to control the business operations of our VIEs.
+The use of the VIE structure is designed to replicate the same economic benefits to us as would be provided with direct ownership.
 Investors in our ADSs thus are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
-As used in this prospectus, "uCloudlink" refers to UCLOUDLINK GROUP Inc., and "we," "us," "our company," or "our" refers to UCLOUDLINK GROUP INC. and its subsidiaries, and, when describing our operations and consolidated financial information, also includes our VIEs and their subsidiaries in China.
+As used in this prospectus, "uCloudlink" refers to UCLOUDLINK GROUP Inc., and "we," "us," "our company," or "our" refers to UCLOUDLINK GROUP Inc., and its subsidiaries, and, when describing our operations and consolidated financial information, also includes our VIEs and their subsidiaries in China.